The best hotels in Kharkiv

 Pair a stay at City Hotel with dinner in one of the restaurants around Mirror Stream Fountain, about 12 minutes walk away.
 It's not a destination that markets itself as romantic, which is exactly why it works.
 No crowds, real atmosphere.

-Kharkiv's best neighborhoods
+Kharkiv's best hotel regions

 City Center and Freedom Square are where you want to be.
 Everything else is a compromise unless you have a very specific reason to be there.